 Air quality assessments included in the M4 East and New M5 Environmental Impact Statements show that regional air quality is unlikely to change as a result of WestConnex.
 In fact, WestConnex will result in improvements in some areas where traffic uses the underground motorway tunnels instead of surface roads.

-M4 East Air Quality Community Consultative Committee
+Air Quality Community Consultative Committees

 WestConnex tunnels use longitudinal ventilation systems, which require vehicles to draw in fresh air.
 The air from the tunnel is then released through ventilation facilities, supported by fans, which control air movement within the tunnel.
 The ventilation system is automatically controlled using real-time traffic data – taking into account traffic mix and speed, plus feedback from air quality sensors in the tunnel.